Guidance for policy and decision makers to help them consider the value of a natural capital approach.

 - identify new evidence and areas for development

-ENCA guidance is a comprehensive document providing information and resources for Natural Capital.
-It covers:
+ENCA guidance is a comprehensive document providing information on:

 - the natural capital framework